Tribal Emergency Management and Public Safety Training in Albuquerque

-)-- Indian Country Training is joining with Risks and Rewards Management Group LLC (RRMG) to present critical emergency management training for tribal officials, February 26-27, 2013 in Albuquerque, NM.
-The two-day course will feature a combination of progressive exercises and lectures.
-All participants will practice what they learn in an Emergency Operations Center Activation Exercise.
-In addition to the emergency management concepts, participants will be encouraged to share best practices and lessons learned with representatives of tribes from all over the nation.
+Indian Country Training is joining with Risks and Rewards Management Group LLC (RRMG) to present critical emergency management training for tribal officials, February 26-27, 2013 in Albuquerque, NM.
+The two-days will feature a combination of progressive exercises and lectures and an Emergency Operations Center Activation Exercise.

 Each year, tribal communities across the nation face crisis from man-made and natural disasters.
 Floods, wildfires, blizzards, utility outages, tornados, hurricanes, tsunamis and pandemics pose an ongoing threat to Indian Country.
 Our communities are home to, or are in close proximity to critical national infrastructure including international borders, dams, utility structures, natural gas hubs, railroads, interstate highways, pipelines, waterways, timber reserves, oil and natural gas fields, and mines, which could be impacted in a disaster, or which could be the epicenter of a disaster.